 Juuce iOS app mobile application has minimalist and pure style in order to convey the idea of purity.
 Products can be quickly viewed, compared, liked or shared.

-To sum up this topic let’s use the words of the icon of product design, Dieter Rams: “Design should not dominate things, should not dominate people.
+To sum up, this topic let’s use the words of the icon of product design, Dieter Rams: “Design should not dominate things, should not dominate people.
 It should help people.
 That’s its role”.
-So the next time when you’ll discuss wanted design with developers teem remember this quote.
+So the next time when you’ll discuss wanted design with developers team remember this quote.
 Because it is the key to your success.

 But you probably want to see some total estimations.
 Well, we have one.
 However remember, that many different factors will influence your final price, like: